 This network creates a forum to facilitate these core questions, with a view to influencing museum practice in this area for years to come, the network will create an ethically robust professional framework, to support museums who are keen to engage with the possibilities of these technologies, develop new audiences and increase access to their collections.

-In 2020 the network will produce a series of publications, deliver talks at international conferences and begin to share its findings through museum professional and academic networks.
+Since our active research concluded we have produced a series of publications, delivered talks at international conferences and began to share its findings through museum professional and academic networks.
 Please do visit our resources page to see what materials are currently available.

 The Network is funded by: